ProjectVERUM/.github/profile/README.md

   <img src="radix_square.png" width="40%" style="max-width:200px; min-width:120px;">
 </p>

-VERUM is a collaborative project of the *Fraunhofer Application Center "Networked Mobility and Infrastructure"*, *HENSOLDT Analytics GmbH*, and *Ancud IT-Beratung GmbH*, and is funded by the *Bavarian Ministry of Economic Affairs, Regional Development and Energy*.
+VERUM was a collaborative project of the *Fraunhofer Application Center "Networked Mobility and Infrastructure"*, *HENSOLDT Analytics GmbH*, and *Ancud IT-Beratung GmbH*, funded by the *Bavarian Ministry of Economic Affairs, Regional Development and Energy* between 2023 and 2025.